 White Sand Island, Puting Balas, Pagadian City, Philippines

 Its name is the literal translation for "white sand" in the local dialect.
-It is classified as a white sandbar just five minutes via motorboat from northeast of the city seaport.
+It is classified as a white sandbar just five minutes via motorboat from northeastern part of the city seaport.

 Kendis Cave, Pagadian City

 Is an open end cave with plants and vegetation.
 It has large overhead crevices with interior chambers.
-Can be reached on horseback or on foot
+It can be reached on horseback or on foot.

 Several satellite transmitters and signal towers of television stations and communication networks can be found on its peak.
 With a height of 684 ft above sea level, it has a sweeping vista of Pagadian City and Illana Bay.